 This privacy notice lets you know what happens to any personal data that you give to Us, or any that We may collect from or about you.
 It applies to all cases/examples where We collect your personal data.

-We are Austin’s School of Motoring LLP.
-We are a data controller of your personal data.
+We are Austin’s School of Motoring LTD. We are a data controller of your personal data.

 We will have a dedicated data protection officer (“DPO”).
 You can contact the DPO by writing to the above address, marking it for the attention of the DPO, or by using the contact details in your welcome documentation or going to the Contact Us section of our website